sammyd/sammyd.github.com/source/_posts/2013-03-10-building-a-range-selector-with-shinobi-charts-part-iv-adding-a-value-tracking-annotation.markdown

 factory method, but instead we have created our own `SChartAnnotation` subclass.
 You might be surprised by this, since there is a factory method on `SChartAnnotation` which can create a text annotation
+(`+ annotationWithText:andFont:withXAxis:andYAxis:atXPosition:
-(`+ annotationWithText:andFont:withXAxis:andYAxis:atXPosition:andYPosition:withTextColor:withBackgroundColor:`), however there is a reason behind this.
+andYPosition:withTextColor:withBackgroundColor:`), however there is a reason behind this.
 The factory method creates an annotation which is anchored with the centre-point at the x/y coordinates provided, however we need to be able to position the bottom right corner of the annotation at the coordinates we provide, since we are placing it on the right hand edge of the chart.